 Sometimes a fish bone just won’t come out on its own.
 In that case, see your doctor.

-If the fish bone has gotten stuck in your esophagus or elsewhere in your digestive tract, it can pose real danger.
+If the fish bone is stuck in your esophagus or elsewhere in your digestive tract, it can pose real danger.
 It can cause a tear in your esophagus, an abscess, and on rare occasions, life-threatening complications.

 Consult your doctor if your pain is severe or doesn’t go away after a few days.
 Get immediate medical help if you experience: